ZetCode

 String requestBody = gson.toJson(values);

-First, we build the request body with the Gson.
+First, we construct the request body using Gson.

 try (HttpClient client = HttpClient.newHttpClient()) {